piotr-cz/cockpit-sql-driver/README.md

 ### Using Composer

-1. Make sure path to cockpit addons are defined in composer.json
+1. Make sure path to cockpit addons are defined in your projects' _composer.json_ file

    ```json
    {